ghc-proposals/ghc-proposals/proposals/0000-symbol-newtype-string.rst

 Make Symbol a newtype over String
 =================================

-.. author:: Oleg Grenrus (with ammendments by Chris Dornan and Adam Gundry)
+.. author:: Oleg Grenrus (with amendments by Chris Dornan and Adam Gundry)
 .. date-accepted::
 .. ticket-url::
 .. implemented::